mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The key computation differ for each Node in TreeKEM.
-The general idea behind TreeKEM is to obtain better messaging complexity on concurrent events by not forcing contributivity of all leaves to the keys of the *intermediate* nodes.
+The general idea behind TreeKEM is to obtain better messaging complexity on concurrent events by not forcing contributivity of all leaves to the secrets of the *intermediate* nodes.
-Instead, modification of a key will lead to sending to the copath the information necessary to be able to recompute the root key through a Key Encapsulation Mechanism (KEM) which can be typically post-quantum resistant.
+Instead, modification of a leaf secret will lead to sending to the copath the information necessary to be able to recompute the root secret through a Key Encapsulation Mechanism (KEM) which can typically be post-quantum resistant.

 TreeKEM improves the efficiency of concurrent updates by allowing them to be merged, rather than forcing one update to be selected and